pdxwebdev/yadacoin/README.md

 # yadacoin
 ## Setup
+  Prerequisites:
+  Requires MongoDB to be installed

   In your terminal

-  Requires MongoDB:

-  Ubuntu:

-  `sudo apt-get install mongodb`

   `pip install -r requirements.txt`